Humanities Building, Room 115 | 651-696-6336

 All student-requested posters require approval from a faculty sponsor.
 More information and directions for submitting posters are available on the poster printing webpage.

-Media digitization equipment for formats including regular scanning, book scanning, VHS, VHS-C, cassette tapes, vinyl records, slides, 3D objects, CDs, and DVDs.
-A/V Media Digitization Form
+Media digitization equipment for formats including regular scanning, book scanning, VHS, VHS-C, cassette tapes, vinyl records, 3D objects, CDs, and DVDs.
+Media Conversion Form.